(360) 488-3232

 Desired Projects

-The goal of the Chehalis Lead Entity is to help get funding for projects that will do the most to help salmon in the Chehalis Basin.
+The goal of the Chehalis Basin Collaborative for Salmon Habitat is to help get funding for projects that will do the most to help salmon in the Chehalis Basin.
 The Habitat Work Group is working on identifying the types of projects needed to address high priority needs.
-Contact the Lead Entity Coordinator to get the latest resources on what types of projects are high priority.
+Contact the Watershed Coordinator to get the latest resources on what types of projects are high priority.

 Steps for Getting Your Project Ready